Representative Cases

 • Greater New Orleans Fair Housing Action Center v.
 U.S. Department of Housing and Urban Development, No. 08 Civ.
 01938 (D.D.C.) – Obtained $469 million of voluntary reforms in response to the lawsuit and negotiated a $62 million settlement in a Fair Housing Act class action challenging racial discrimination in the nation’s largest housing rebuilding program in post-Katrina New Orleans.

 • Equal Rights Center v.
 Equity Residential, No. 06 Civ.
-01060 CCB (D. Md.) – Represented a local fair housing organization in massive accessibility fair housing lawsuit involving hundreds of properties, defeating summary judgment on organizational standing and winning summary judgment on the merits, which led to a landmark settlement.
+01060 CCB (D. Md.) – Represented a local fair housing organization in massive accessibility Fair Housing Act lawsuit involving hundreds of properties, defeating summary judgment on organizational standing and winning summary judgment on the merits, which led to a landmark settlement.

 • Farmer v.
 Sweetgreen, Inc., No. 16 Civ.
 2103 (S.D.N.Y.) – Represented a putative class of blind persons who claimed a large restaurant chain had an inaccessible web site to order food in an action that settled with the chain making its web site accessible.